nui-ai/mediapipe/README.md

 bazel build -c opt --define MEDIAPIPE_DISABLE_GPU=1 mediapipe/examples/desktop/hand_tracking:hand_tracking_tflite
 ```

 Notes:
-1. The included Ubuntu 24.04 Dockerfile was updated to contain the necessary extra dependencies needed, and fully tested to reproduce a successful build, so this process is reproducible and not an artefact of special conditions on my machine ― the docker image fully reproduces the error-less build of mediapipe at its v0.10.13 commit level.
+1. The included Ubuntu 24.04-based [Dockerfile](Dockerfile) was created and tested to contain the OS-level dependencies needed for a successful mediapipe v0.10.13 build, and fully tested to reproduce a successful build, so this process is reproducible and not an artefact of special conditions on my machine ― the docker image fully reproduces the error-less build of mediapipe at its v0.10.13 commit level.
 2. The changes having been made are documented in the latest git commits.
 3. It likely builds a bit more than we need as we didn't modify setup.py to only build only the hands target as `bazel build --config=cpu-only -c opt //mediapipe/examples/desktop/hand_tracking:hand_tracking_cpu` would.
-4. Much of the below should be taken as obsolete given that this simply works today ― but lets test this in a docker container too before concluding.
+4. Much of the below should be taken as obsolete given that this simply works now.
+5. [The other included docker files](Dockerfile.md), provided originally by mediapipe's original codebase, were not tested.

 # MediaPipe v0.10.13 Build Guide ― Deprecated by the above success status (but has some gems in it)